 A number of factors, beyond that of the densification of the market network (i.e. competitive environment), discussed above, were involved in the decline that many markets experienced over time.
-To some degree markets were undercut and superseded by the growth in the number of shops, each of which might be thought of as a kind of limited, specialized market, while collectively they acted as a dispersed marketplace.
+To some degree markets were undercut and superseded by the growth in the number of shops, each of which might perhaps be thought of as a kind of limited, specialized market, while collectively they acted as a dispersed marketplace.
 Yet the development of shops was not necessarily perceived as detrimental; on the contrary, at Christchurch (Hants.) in the late fifteenth century the borough authorities issued long-term leases on a number of stall plots in the vicinity of the market tollbooth, on condition that the lessees enclose and convert them into shops.
 Some market towns, like Richard's Castle, were artificial entities, their fate too closely tied to the fortunes of, or business generated by, an adjacent castle or a manor that was for a time the caput of larger estates, where the surplus produce and livestock of those estates was gathered for redistribution, some reaching the hands of local craftsmen for whom they were raw materials for secondary products, and to where wealthier tenants came periodically to attend court sessions; or they were too dependent on the active support of their lord, which seldom was sustained beyond a single generation.
 As time went on, the proliferation of toll exemptions undercut the value of markets to their owners, trade in bulk and luxury goods increasingly gravitated towards the provincial towns or major seaports, particularly London, and commerce became a more ubiquitous kind of activity, making the sometimes aggressive competition between markets within the same region superfluous.